FAIR Fine Art Guide

 Why silverplate can still need a serious appraisal

 Buyers often hear that silverplate has no value and stop there.
 That is too blunt for real appraisal work.
-Many plated objects still deserve professional review because maker, pattern, scale, rarity, completeness, and presentation history can matter even when the metal content is limited.
+Many plated objects still deserve review because maker, pattern, scale, rarity, completeness, and presentation history can matter even when metal content is limited.

 • Large serving pieces, tea services, hotel or club wares, rare patterns, and important makers may still need market-based valuation rather than a scrap-style assumption.